DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 const n: number = obj;
 ```

-The `any` type is useful when you don’t want to write out a long type just to convince TypeScript that a particular line of code is okay.
+The `any` type is useful when you don't want to write out a long type just to convince TypeScript that a particular line of code is okay.

 ### `noImplicitAny`

-When you don’t specify a type, and TypeScript can’t infer it from context, the compiler will typically default to `any`.
+When you don't specify a type, and TypeScript can't infer it from context, the compiler will typically default to `any`.

-You usually want to avoid this, though, because `any` isn’t type-checked.
+You usually want to avoid this, though, because `any` isn't type-checked.
 Use the compiler flag [noImplicitAny](https://www.typescriptlang.org/tsconfig#noImplicitAny) to flag any implicit `any` as an error.

 ## Type Annotations on Variables